microsoft/AzureDataRetrievalAugmentedGenerationSamples/Java/CosmosDB-MongoDB-vCore-Langchain/README.md

 ```

 ## Getting Started
-When you run the application for the first time, it will read and vectorize docs in the `PDF_docs` folder, and insert them into Cosmos DB MongoDB vCore vector store.
+When you run the application for the first time, it will read and vectorize docs in the `PDF_docs` folder (you can add your own pdf or txt docs here), and insert them into Cosmos DB MongoDB vCore vector store.
 To begin, just ask a question in command line.